-- Most of the times, hacked websites are those which are using an older version of WordPress.
-Older versions of WordPress seems always have a few known security issues.
+- Most of the time, hacked websites are those which are using an older version of WordPress.
+Older versions of WordPress seems to always have a few known security issues.
 And it exploits for these security issues are available for free.
 Even a kid can make attempt & can hack your website if it is running on a vulnerable version of WordPress.

 - Download plugins & themes only from trusted sources.
 Nulled plugins and themes from untrusted sources normally contain malware in the code file.
 If you want to check try to install any security plugin, you will be notified, but why to take such risk.
-Advice is to avoid such unknown source for download plugins & themes.
+Advice is to avoid such unknown sources for download plugins & themes.

-- The default username of administrator is “admin” so keep avoid using the administrator default username ‘admin’, because this is the default and common.
-By using this default username in your blog, you are un knowingly helping the attacker’s.
-He / she does not need to guess the username in this situation, just bruteforce your WordPress website for this username admin.
+- The default username of administrator is “admin” so keep avoid using the administrator default username ‘admin’ because this is the default and common.
+By using this default username in your blog, you are unknowingly helping the attackers.
+He/she does not need to guess the username in this situation, just brute force your WordPress website for this username admin.